 - Heat oven to 350 F.

-- Place almonds in a hot oven to toast them for five to seven minutes.
+- Place almonds in a hot oven to toast them for 5 to 7 minutes.
 Place in a food processor or mortar and pestle and coarsely grind.

 - Peel and dice tomatoes and set them aside.